nsaunders/writing/posts/css-madness-to-hooks/index.md

 But before you click away, I would like to ask you for two favors:

-1. As a brand-new project, CSS Hooks has very limited exposure.
+1. As a new project, CSS Hooks has very limited exposure.
 Would you please consider [adding a star](https://github.com/css-hooks/css-hooks) on GitHub to help others find it?
 2. If you can offer any feedback or have ideas for additional framework